demizer/gds/doc/spec.rst

 gds allows the user to backup all of their data to anything that can be mounted to a mount point in their OS and verify the data to be correct.
 The user is excited, so they scrounge up devices that have been sitting in a shoe box on the top shelf in the closet.
-The user needs a way to attach the drive to the storage device, so they purchase an external usb dock at local electronics warehouse.
+The user needs a way to attach the device to the storage device, so they purchase an external usb dock at local electronics warehouse.